MEET DON BLANKENSHIP

 In 1982, I came to work for Massey Coal Company and was there until December 2010.
 Again, I received every promotion available to me during those years.
 I learned about, and struggled against, the ignorance and evilness of the United Mine Workers, much of the media, the “greeniacs,” and much of corporate America.

-I retired in 2010 and have since spent much of my time managing my finances, enjoying my son’s racing, and spending time with my best friend, Meiling.
+I retired in 2010 and have since spent much of my time managing my finances and enjoying time with family.

 In short, my life has been a great one.
 I experienced the cold chill of an Appalachian outhouse in January winters, but I have also dined at the dinner tables of some of the richest and most powerful people in the world, including at the White House private dining table.
 Hopefully I can communicate to you my wide range of life experiences and what they have taught me, and in doing so, I can make a small contribution to saving our Country.